CO 101 Basic Communication 3 Cr

 will read case studies of ethical crises and learn to apply philosophical

 and religious ethical principles to those crises.
-Prerequisite: Junior
+Prerequisite: CO 101, junior

-standing or consent of instructor.
-Spring, odd-numbered years.
+standing, or consent of instructor.
+Spring semester, odd-numbered years.

 CO 310 Mass Media 3 Cr

-including radio, television, and print media.
-Course examines the
+radio, television, and print media.
+Course examines the cultural forces

-cultural forces that shape and define mass media as well as the way
+that shape and define mass media as well as the way mass media shapes

 CO 320 Organizational Communication 3 Cr

-origins and usefulness of organizational theory relating to communication,
+and usefulness of organizational theory relating to communication, emphasizing

-experiential learning, combined with theory, for under-standing and
+combined with theory, for under-standing and improving communication

 CO 325 Intercultural Communication 3 Cr

-Students will examine topics related to diversity and social justice, such
+and relationships.
+Students will examine topics related to identity, verbal

-as ethnocentrism and stereotyping.
+ethnocentrism and stereotyping.
 Prerequisite: CO 101.
-Fall evennumbered
+Fall semester,

 Diversity requirement, but not both.